Carbon markets are growing: Here’s what you need to know

 Share

 One of the most cost-effective ways of incentivising emissions reductions is to assign financial value to them, thereby putting a price on pollution.
-This is the role fulfilled by the carbon markets, a growing sector where emission credits are purchased and sold, and derivatives are traded.
+This is the role fulfilled by the carbon markets, a growing sector where emission allowances are purchased and sold, and derivatives are traded.

 “Creating an economic incentive for reducing emissions encourages investments and business strategies that prioritise cleaner practices while stimulating innovation in decarbonisation,” says Stephen Metcalf, head of sustainable investing at RBC Wealth Management in the British Isles and Asia.